 sudo unzip configurations

-- To see the list of all the available servers enter:
+- Enter the following command to see the list of all the available servers:

-To disconnect from the OpenVPN connection simply open terminal and press Ctrl + C.
+- To disconnect from the OpenVPN connection, open the terminal and press Ctrl + C.